 In this paper we test experimentally the general hypothesis that above-ground biotic factors: fungal pathogens, insect herbivores and predators of these herbivores significantly affect initial secondary succession of tropical rainforest vegetation and potentially alter its successional trajectory.
-More specifically, we hypothesise that (1) herbivores control productivity, richness and composition of plant community in early succession through a frequency-dependent feeding, which has stabilizing effects on the community (Chesson 2000).
-The removal of insects should lead to higher plant biomass, , and decreased plant species richness, diversity and evenness resulting in a simplified community composition.
+More specifically, we hypothesise thatherbivores control productivity, richness and composition of plant community in early succession through a frequency-dependent feeding, which has stabilizing effects on the community (Chesson 2000).
+The removal of insects should lead to higher plant biomass, and decreased plant species richness, diversity and evenness resulting in a simplified community composition.
 Experimentally increased generalist herbivory should have the opposite effect.
 Freckleton and Lewis (2006) argued that generalist natural enemies, acting on the whole community biomass are not able to cause the density dependent effects.
 However, Terborgh (2012) presented evidence for generalist herbivores having diversity enhancing effect on the plant community.
 High intensity of feeding by generalist herbivores can also lead to simplification of the community with low biomass, richness and diversity as it might lead to high dominance of a few unpalatable species (Kempel et al. 2015).
-Because of the possible strong bottom-up forcing, we expect that (2) key predators (birds, bats, and ants) will exert rather weak top-down control on early successional plant community.
-Therefore, we hypothesize, that in the absence of predatory pressure, without additional herbivory, plant biomass will not change significantly.
-However, lack of vertebrate predators and predatory ants might affect the behavior, size structure and composition of herbivorous communities, resulting in higher herbivory pressure, which may lead to more diverse and species rich plant community.
-(3) We predict no or weak effects of fungi on the plant communities considering unfavourable microclimatic conditions for fungi in early successional stages, but consider this experiment important in the view of their importance in primary forests.
-We hypothesize that (4) suppressed herbivorous insects abundance will result in higher LDMC values in the community, whereas under strong pressure of herbivores plants will overcompensate, resulting in higher CWM SLA values.
+We hypothesize that suppressed herbivorous insects abundance will result in higher LDMC values in the community, whereas under strong pressure of herbivores plants will overcompensate, resulting in higher CWM SLA values. .
+Contrarily predators should have d.We predict no or weak effects of fungi on the plant communities considering unfavourable microclimatic conditions for fungi in early successional stages, but consider this experiment important in the view of their importance in primary forests.
 Finally we hypothesize (5) that the biotic factors, by responding to the initial plant composition, determined mostly by dispersal, in predictable manner, increase predictability of succession trajectories. by increasing determinism during community assembly process.

 Materials and methods